Discover Aichi, the "Kingdom of Manufacturing," through Museums

 This commercial area is in Chubu Centrair International Airport, and you can enter for free.

-The second and third floors feature a Seattle-inspired food court and restaurants (as Boeing was founded in Seattle) where you can dine while taking in the up-close view of the nearby airplane.
+The second and third floors feature a food court with restaurants from Seatle paying homage to where Boeing was founded.
+Visitors can dine while taking in the up-close view of the nearby airplane.

 The museum is also famous for its Tornado, Electric Discharge, and Deep Freezing Labs.

-In the Tornado Lab, the air that slowly forms a vortex meets rotating air currents and strong updrafts to create a tornado.
-Seeing it rise like a dragon and turn into a tornado is astonishing!
+In the Tornado Lab, the slow formation of a vortex interacts with rotating air currents and powerful updrafts to create a tornado.
+Witnessing this mesmerizing spectacle, with the tornado rising and swirling like a mighty dragon, is truly awe-inspiring.

 The Electric Discharge lab features two towering Tesla coils that generate 1.2 million volts of powerful electric sparks that are accompanied by intense electric discharge sounds.
 The strong energy from these electric fireworks will surprise you every time!

 The Deep Freezing Lab enables you to experience extreme cold at -30°C for five minutes.
-If it's cold enough to freeze even your hair, how will it feel?
-Find out for yourself here!
+Find out for yourself if it's cold enough to freeze even your hair.